Why fall is the best time to travel for nature photographers

 Renowned for its warm welcome any time of year, Ireland in the fall gets even warmer with rich red hues.
 The country’s rugged coastline, castles and hills create a captivating backdrop for capturing the Emerald Isle’s charm and mystical atmosphere.
 Bathed in the soft, warm light of the golden hour and blue hour, iconic sights like the Cliffs of Moher and the enchanting Ring of Kerry radiate an intensified beauty.

-Discover this on: Country Roads of Ireland
+Experience it for yourself: Country Roads of Ireland

-You may also enjoy: Georg Lang: The visionary who revolutionized Munich’s Oktoberfest
+Drink in the season: Georg Lang: The visionary who revolutionized Munich’s Oktoberfest

 SWITZERLAND